AdaCore/gnatstudio/docs/users_guide/environment.rst

 .. _log_file:

 :file:`$HOME/.gps/log`
   Log file created automatically by GPS.
-When GPS is running, it will create a file named :file:`log.<pid>`, where :file:`<pid>` is the GPS process id, so that multiple GPS sessions do not clobber each other's log.
-In case of a successful session, this file is renamed :file:`log` when exiting; in case of an unexpected exit (a bug box will be displayed), the log file is kept under its original name.
+When GPS is running, it creates a file :file:`log.<pid>`, where :file:`<pid>` is the GPS process id, so that multiple GPS sessions don't clobber each other's log.
+In case of a successful session, this file is renamed to :file:`log` when exiting; in case of an unexpected exit (when bug box is displayed), the log file retains its original name.

-  Note that the name of the log file is configured by the :file:`traces.cfg` file.
+  The name of the log file is configured by the :file:`traces.cfg` file.

 :file:`$HOME/.gps/aliases`